 - To set up a place of Worship (Mosque).

-At the centre, they offer Quran classes, weekend school and several other academic courses for all age groups.
+At the center, they offer Quran classes, weekend school and several other academic courses for all age groups.
 This will include seniors and women only programs, with youth programs held during the summer.
 There are also several activities planned for Ramadan (fasting month).

 Their goal is to serve the community the best way possible, attract Muslim families to move to Chatham-Kent, and to bring more awareness about Islam and positive Muslim roles in society.
 They are also planning to have guest speakers and seminars on Islamic topics, social issues, mental health, general health and parenting that will be open to CK residents to attend.
 Their doors are open for any CK resident to come in for a chat, tea or to observe how they pray and spend time together in the mosque.